tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/最佳实践/域名管理实践/托管静态网站_intl_en.md

 - [CDN](https://intl.cloud.tencent.com/product/cdn): Together with Tencent Cloud DNS, CDN can accelerate the delivery of static website contents, reduce access delay, and improve availability while binding the domain name to the contents.
 - Tencent Cloud DNS: It enables access to the static website through a custom domain name.

-> ?The sample domain name `www.example.com` is used in all steps in this document.
+> The sample domain name `www.example.com` is used in all steps in this document.
 In practice, replace it with your own domain name.

 ## Directions